Skip to main content

 Markus winkler k A7z R Ekzr Bw unsplash

 The online advertising landscape has changed.
-The phasing out of third-party cookies, reduced tracking on iOS, and the aggressive advertising strategies of Chinese e-commerce giants Shein and Temu have created the perfect storm for advertisers, pushing up costs across paid social and search.
+With targeting and tracking on the open web becoming harder thanks privacy concerns, and the aggressive advertising strategies of Chinese e-commerce giants Shein and Temu, costs have risen rapidly for advertisers.

 With paid media’s ROI dwindling and privacy regulations tightening, brands leveraging direct data relationships are in pole position to future-proof their marketing strategy.
 The days of cheap, well targeted CPC’s are over, zero and first-party data is how smart brands build sustainable growth that can’t be destroyed overnight with an update of a tech giant’s algorithm.